sungchun12/iot-python-webapp/README.md

 The repo sets up simulated real-time iot data, 3 data pipelines, cicd trigger automation, and 40 GCP resources in total through terraform-all in under 10 minutes!

 **Main Goal**: Get something living and breathing on YOUR screen.
-Take away what's USEFUL FOR YOU even if it's simply some code snippets! :scissors: :clipboard:
+Take away what's USEFUL FOR YOU, even if it's simply some code snippets! :scissors: :clipboard:

 **Questions Explored**: